-Mission and vision statements are concise, inspiring statements that clearly communicate the direction and values of an organization.
-These statements can powerfully explain your intentions, and they can motivate your team or organization to realize an inspiring vision of the future.
-When writing them, make sure that you understand your organization’s USP, or “winning idea.”
-You’ll also need to clarify your organization’s values, and distil them into statements that are concise, engaging and uplifting.
+Mission and vision statements are concise, inspiring statements that clearly communicate the direction and values of an organisation.
+These statements can powerfully explain your intentions, and they can motivate your team or organisation to realise an inspiring vision of the future.
+When writing them, make sure that you understand your organisation’s USP, or “winning idea.”
+You’ll also need to clarify your organisation’s values, and distil them into statements that are concise, engaging and uplifting.

 Just one final point, it is suggested by some, Steve Jobs included, that we should stop talking about vision and mission and talk about ultimate goals instead.

-An ultimate goal, if formulated well, can bring a lot of clarity to your organization.
+An ultimate goal, if formulated well, can bring a lot of clarity to your organisation.
 The same goes for strategic goals.
 It’s, therefore, crucial to make all these goals transparent and easily accessible.